 Antimicrobial agents are essentially important in reducing the global burden of infectious diseases (Bhatia et al 2010).
 However, emergence and dissemination of multidrug resistant (MDR) strain in pathogenic bacteria have become a significant public health threat as there are fewer, or even sometimes no, effective antimicrobial agents available for the infection caused by pathogenic bacteria (Boucher et al 2009 and Giamarellou et al 2010).
 A vast number of medicinal plants have been recognized as valuable resources of natural antimicrobial compounds as an alternative that can potentially be effective in the treatment of these problematic bacterial infections (Iwu et al 1999).

-Spilanthes paniculata belongs to Asteraceae family is a small tender annual that grows to about 12-15 inches and will spread to 24-30 inches which is native to the Americas and has been introduced to Asia, Africa, the Pacific islands, and Australia.
-The most common and widespread medicinal use for Spilanthes paniculata is to treat toothache, throat and gum infections.
-A mouth rinse of spilanthes extract can be used daily to promote gum health, and chewing as little as a single bud of the plant can numb the mouth and reduce the pain of toothache for up to 20 minutes depending on the sensitivity of the person (Pathak et al 2013).
-The leaves of Spilanthes paniculata possesses antioxidant activity (Haque et al. 2015) and also have Antidiabetic and thrombolytic effects (Akter et al 2014).
 In order to explore the potential biological activity of the ethanol extract of Spilanthes paniculata leaves we studied analgesic, CNS depressant and antibacterial activity.

 Materials and Methods